MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 | 6                   | 8032                          |
 | 7                   | 8050                          |

-For a complete list of Hadoop distributions and versions supported by each connectivity value, see [PolyBase Connectivity Configuration (Transact-SQL)](../../database-engine/configure-windows/polybase-connectivity-configuration-transact-sql.md).
+For a complete list of Hadoop distributions and versions supported by each connectivity value, see [PolyBase Connectivity Configuration (Transact-SQL)][connectivity_pb].

 > [!IMPORTANT]
 > The RESOURCE_MANAGER_LOCATION value is not validated when you create the external data source.
 Entering an incorrect value may cause query failure at execution time whenever push-down is attempted as the provided value would not be able to resolve.